Emma LaRocque: Education

 In 1973, LaRocque graduated with a Bachelor of Arts degree in Communications and English from Goshen College, and later attended the Associated Mennonite Biblical Seminary, graduating with a Master of Arts degree in peace studies in 1976.
-Before entering academia herself, she briefly worked as a reporter and editor for Native People, a newspaper published by the Alberta Native Communications Society.
+Before entering academia, she briefly worked as a reporter and editor for Native People, a newspaper published by the Alberta Native Communications Society.

 LaRocque joined the University of Manitoba faculty in 1976, and received a second Master of Arts degree in 1980, in Canadian history.
-She completed a doctorate in 1999 from the University of Manitoba, on the subject of "Aboriginal resistance literature".
+She completed a doctorate in 1999 from the University of Manitoba.
+Her dissertation was focused on Aboriginal resistance literature.